bala1802/LLM_From_Scratch/README.md

 ![alt text](Visuals/03_AbsoultePositionalEmbedding.png)

-Another issue is that each positional embedding operates independently, leading to a lack of distinction between Position 1 and Position 2 compared to Position 2 and Position 500.
+Another issue is that each positional embedding is essentially treated as independent of others.
+Consequently, there's no inherent distinction between Position 1 and Position 2 versus the relationship between Position 2 and Position 500.
+Intuitively, one would expect Position 1 and Position 2 to be more similar to each other than to Position 500, given their proximity in the sequence.